covcom/205CDE/labs/02 Git Remotes/gitRemote_worksheet.md

 In this lab you will learn how to create a remote repository using *GitLab*.
 You may apply these principles to working with any other remote repository such as GitHub or Bitbucket.

+There are two ways to use git remote repos.
+One is to use https protocol, and the other is to use SSH keys.
+You can choose the way you feel more familiar to.
+Go through only one of the 02.2. or 02.3.

 ## 02.1 Updating the GitLab Profile
 We will be using *GitLab* as our remote repository and will use it to store and share our code.
 Start by creating an account (if you don’t have these already) and logging in.
 You will also need to have a *Codio* account.
 Make sure you have an account and are logged in to both sites before starting this worksheet.